Symphony No. 11 (Shostakovich): Most Mussorgskian symphony

 Shostakovich considered this work his most "Mussorgskian" symphony.
 He wrote the Eleventh in a simple, direct manner.
 According to Solomon Volkov, Shostakovich allegedly told him that the symphony was "about the people, who have stopped believing because the cup of evil has run over."

-In the first movement, the song "Slushay!" ("Listen!") contains the text "The autumn night is ... black as the tyrant's conscience," while the final movement refers to a piece including the words "shame on you tyrants."
-Volkov compares this movement's juxtaposition of revolutionary songs (notably the Varshavianska song) to a cinematic montage, while quoting Anna Akhmatova's description of it as "white birds against a black sky".

 Testimony and the Hungarian Revolution

-In the wake of the publishing of Testimony, the Eleventh has attracted speculation over its possible references to the Hungarian Revolution of 1956.
-According to Solomon Volkov, Shostakovich said that the Eleventh Symphony "deals with contemporary themes even though it's called '1905.'"
-According to Zoya Tomashevskaya, Shostakovich also allegedly remarked to Igor Belsky not to forget that he "wrote the symphony in the aftermath of (the) Hungarian Uprising".
-Shostakovich's widow Irina has also said that he had the Hungarian Revolution "in mind" during composition.
+In the wake of the publication of Testimony, the Eleventh has attracted speculation over its possible references to the Hungarian Revolution of 1956.
+According to Volkov, Shostakovich said the piece "deals with contemporary themes even though it's called '1905.'"
+According to Zoya Tomashevskaya, Shostakovich also told Igor Belsky not to forget that he "wrote the symphony in the aftermath of [the] Hungarian Uprising".
+Shostakovich's widow Irina also said he had the Hungarian Revolution "in mind" during composition.
 Extant evidence and the chronology of the symphony's composition suggests that this could not have been the case.
-When Sofia Khentova asked Shostakovich in 1974 whether the Eleventh was a veiled reference to the Hungarian Revolution, he replied: "No, it is 1905, it is Russian history."
+When Sofia Khentova asked Shostakovich in 1974 whether the Eleventh was a veiled reference to the Hungarian Revolution, he replied: "No, it is 1905, it is Russian history".